 How To Run A Personal Training Business

-This article lays out a 9 step framework for the business side of personal training, and how to run and scale a successful coaching business (both online and in-person).
+Starting a business is hard.
+The steps to getting your business rolling can be really overwhelming.
+This article lays out a 9 step framework for mastering the business side of personal training, and breaks down how to run and scale a successful coaching business (both online and in-person).
 If you’re thinking about becoming an online trainer or an entrepreneur, this is pertinent information that will give you a foundation of knowledge to further research on.
 Please don’t take this article as professional tax or legal advice.
+Always consult a legal and tax professional when making decisions for your business.

 The 9 Steps To Running A Personal Training Business